EXPIRED MEDICINES

 Infographic: what to do with expired medicines — safe disposal, collection points and signs of expiry

 The most important rule is simple: do not use medicines after their expiry date, and do not throw them into household waste or flush them down the toilet.
-This is both a family safety issue and an environmental one.
+This is about the safety of everyone at home and protecting the environment.

-If you first want to organise your whole cabinet, see our earlier guide: How to Properly Manage Your Home Medicine Cabinet — A Practical Guide.
+If you want to organise your whole medicine cabinet first, see our earlier guide: How to properly manage your home medicine cabinet — a practical guide.

 When is a medicine considered expired?

-A medicine is expired once the date printed on the package has passed.
-You will usually find it on the box, blister pack, bottle, or label.
+A medicine is expired once the expiry date printed on the packaging has passed.
+You will usually find it on the box, blister pack, or bottle.
 It is also worth being cautious if:

 • the packaging is damaged,